elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 <<0, 1, 2, 3>>
 ```

-Given strings are binaries, we can also pattern match on strings:
+Given that strings are binaries, we can also pattern match on strings:

 ```elixir
 iex> <<head, rest::binary>> = "banana"